MIPS Value Pathways (MVPs)

 • Individual clinicians - Select this option to register a single clinician to report an MVP.
 You can register to report an MVP as an individual in addition to reporting an MVP as part of a group

 • Group - Select this option to register to report one MVP as a group, on behalf of all the clinicians in your practice.
 You can register as a group in addition to registering individual clinicians or a subset of clinicians to report a different MVP.
+Starting in 2026, multispecialty groups (that aren’t small practices) intending to report MVPs will be required to report as subgroups or individuals.

 • Subgroups - Select this option to register a subset - some but not all - of the clinicians within your practice to report one MVP as a subgroup.
 Recommended for multispecialty groups to allow for reporting of more than one MVP based on clinical relevance.
 Subgroup participation will be required for multispecialty practices wishing to report MVPs beginning in the 2026 performance year.
+Starting in 2026, multispecialty groups (that aren’t small practices) intending to report MVPs will be required to report as subgroups or individuals.

 • APM entity - Select this option to register as an APM Entity to report an MVP.